-The term “Federal” references the time period following the Revolutionary War rather than one specific style of furniture.
+The term “Federal” references the period following the Revolutionary War rather than one specific style of furniture.
 During those subsequent decades when America was in its infancy, the country was not only defining its government but also its way of life.
-The decorative arts at this time moved away from the ornate looks of the past, such as the heavily carved and massive look of Rococo pieces, and embraced Neoclassicism that came about during this time frame.
+The decorative arts at this time moved away from the ornate looks of the past, such as the heavily carved and massive look of Rococo pieces and embraced rising Neoclassicism.

 While Sheraton’s work also favored mahogany, there are some differences to keep in mind when distinguishing these two styles under the Federal umbrella.

 In contrast to Hepplewhite’s shield backs with an oval form, Sheraton preferred a square-shaped back when it came to seating.
 The legs on his pieces, rather than being innovative, followed the traditional round shapes of the past.
 However, as American cabinetmakers studied both styles, they sometimes mingled them together.
-That’s where referencing pieces as Federal period sometimes comes in handy rather than trying to pigeonhole a piece into the Hepplewhite or Sheraton camps if a number of characteristics are present.
+That’s where referencing pieces as from the Federal period sometimes comes in handy rather than trying to pigeonhole a piece into the Hepplewhite or Sheraton camps if several* characteristics are present.

-In terms of furniture manufacture, the Federal period continued through the 1820s although Empire style was already gaining popularity at that time.
+The Federal period continued in furniture manufacturing through the 1820s, although the Empire style was also gaining popularity at that time.